 A hike at one of my favorite places on the Appalachian Trail.
 A 10 mile thru-hike around Smithsburg, MD to the Mason-Dixon Line.

 Hiking at Gunpowder Falls (Hereford Area) and Prettyboy Reservoir in Baltimore County, MD.
-Our trip was cut short due to bad weather, but we made the most of our trip.
+Our trip was cut short due to bad weather, but we made the most it.

 Once you have completed the C&O canal from DC to Cumberland, you can continue directly onto the Great Allegheny Passage, or GAP for short.
 The GAP has a much better reputation among cyclists.
 The surface is crushed stone which is very tightly packed.
 It is also meticulously maintained.
 I saw crews in multiple locations either chopping up downed trees or regrading some muddy sections.
 They were smoothing out surfaces that were not half as bad as large stretches of the C&O.